A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

-\begin{dfn} Let $M$ be a connected compact $4$-dimensional manifold and let $D^2$ be the 2-dimensional disk.
-Let $f: M \rightarrow D^2$ be a surjective smooth map.
-The map $f$ is called a PALF if it satisfies the following conditions: \begin{enumerate}[label=(\roman*)] \item For every critical point $p \in \mathrm{Int}\, M$ of $f$, there exist smooth local complex coordinates $(z_1, z_2)$ around $p$ and $w$ around $f(p)$ such that $f$ is locally written as $f: (z_1, z_2) \mapsto w = z_1 z_2$.
-Here, the orientations determined by $(z_1, z_2)$ and $w$ are compatible with those of $M$ and $D^2$, respectively.
-We call $M$ the total space, $D^2$ the base space, and $f$ the projection of the PALF. \end{enumerate}
+\begin{dfn} Let $M$ be a compact, connected, oriented smooth 4-manifold, and let $D^2$ be the standard 2-disk.
+We refer to $M$ as the total space and $D^2$ as the base space.
+A surjective smooth map $f \colon M \to D^2$, called the projection, is a \emph{positive allowable Lefschetz fibration (PALF)} if it satisfies the following conditions: \begin{enumerate}[label=(\roman*)] \item For every critical point $p \in \mathrm{Int}(M)$ of $f$, there exist local complex coordinates $(z_1, z_2)$ around $p$ and $w$ around $f(p)$ such that $f$ is locally given by $w = f(z_1, z_2) = z_1 z_2$.
+Here, the orientations determined by $(z_1, z_2)$ and $w$ must be compatible with the given orientations of $M$ and $D^2$, respectively. \end{enumerate}